What to Do After CA: 10 Best Career Paths, Courses & Tips

 9. Writing and Authoring

-As an author, you can write articles, books and newsletters related to financial tips, knowledge and advice for people.
-And as your writings get popular you can make money by affiliate marketing, running ads and collaborating with brands.
-It is one of the great career options after CA that you can start even from your home.
+As an author, you can write articles, books, and newsletters related to financial tips, knowledge, and advice for people.
+As your writings become famous, you can make money through affiliate marketing, running ads, and collaborating with brands.
+It is one of the great career options after CA that you can start even from home.

 Responsibilities